 Chief Technical officer

 Eddie grew up in Princeton, New Jersey.
-At UC Berkeley, he was inspired by his mentors at The Klinman Group, where he studied soybean lipoxygenase-1 as an enzyme model to C-H bond activation and protein global/local interactions.
-After honing his understanding of research with the guidance from his mentors, he went on to earn his degree in Molecular and Cell Biology with an emphasis in Immunology.
-After graduating, he joined a neuro-oncology lab at UCSF to investigate the tumor micro-environment and search for potential drug targets against brain cancers.
-He hopes his experience in research will help him become a good oncologist one day.
+At UC Berkeley, he was inspired by his science mentors at The Klinman Group, where he studied soybean lipoxygenase-1 as an enzyme model for C-H bond activation and protein global/local interactions.
+After graduating with a B.A. in Molecular & Cell Biology (Immunology), he joined the W.A.
+Weiss Lab at UCSF to investigate the tumor micro-environment of glioblastoma and identify potential brain tumor immunotherapy drug targets.
+He hopes his experience in basic science research will help him become a better doctor.
 His hobbies include photography, music-making, raising bunnies and drinking tea.

 Head of Design